coda/packs-sdk/docs/support/faq.md

 ## How can I transfer ownership of a Pack?

-Pack's don't have a specific owner role, so to transfer ownership you can take the following steps:
+Packs don't have a specific owner role, so to transfer ownership you can take the following steps:

 1. Share the Pack with the new owner, giving them **Pack admin** access.
 1. [Transfer the Pack](#transfer-workspace) to the new owner's workspace, if different.